sophiemachin/markdown_cal/README.md

 ## Building an html page with Sublime Text 3

-Sublime Text 3 has a package called Markdown Preview which will allow you to generate html from your markdown.
-The generated markdown will look similar to (depending on the flavour of html you choose)
+Sublime Text 3 has a package called [Markdown Preview](https://packagecontrol.io/packages/MarkdownPreview) which will allow you to generate html from your markdown.
+The generated markdown will look similar to this (depending on the flavour of html you choose)

 ### January 2021